Free guide

 AI can be your best friend or your worst enemy.

 What still works is what we should never have strayed from: value-first outbound.
-Adding value to a person’s life — a relevant trigger, a useful idea, a real observation about their business — is the number one thing you can do to build trust and stand out.
-The 5% of cold emails hitting 10 to 20% reply rates almost never read like AI wrote them.
+Adding value to a person’s life, whether that’s a relevant trigger, a useful idea, or a real observation about their business, can make a message more relevant.
+It still needs an approved legal basis, accurate identification and a functional opt-out where required.

 AI is a force-multiplier on a working system.
 It’s a wrecking ball on a broken one.
 This page is the honest middle.
 Where it helps.
 Where it kills your pipeline.
 The five rules I actually use to keep it on the right side.
 And the one tool I quietly run my whole research workflow on.